Skip to content

 Two Brothers, Two Spheres of Power

 Behind Atahualpa and Huáscar stood different spheres of power, supporters, and troops.
-The conflict, therefore, cannot be explained as a mere family dispute.
+The conflict cannot, therefore, be explained as a mere family dispute.

 Cusco remained the historical heart of the empire.
 The north, however, had gained significantly in importance under Huayna Cápac.